jaimergp/phd-biotechnology-thesis/latex/fonts/EB Garamond/README.markdown

 - EBGaramond-InitialsF2: Foreground (the letter) of initials
 - EBGaramond-Lettrines: Workbench for Initials fonts (not included in releases)

 This is a work in progress, so expect bugs!
 The qualitiy of the fonts still varies widely!
-You can see every font’s current state in its *-Glyphs.pdf file in the specimen section.
+You can see every font's current state in its *-Glyphs.pdf file in the specimen section.

 For more infos please visit http://www.georgduffner.at/ebgaramond/